Skip to main content

 What chemical contaminants were found at the dump site?

-U.S. EPA assisted in sampling for contaminants present at the site by collecting samples of unknown solids, liquids and soil on May 10th.
-Once analyses of those tests are available, in approximately three weeks, Illinois EPA and U.S. EPA will be in a better position to assess potential threats posed by the site.
+The United States Environmental Protection Agency (U.S. EPA) assisted in sampling for contaminants present at the site by collecting samples of unknown solids, liquids and soil on May 10, 2010.
+Once analyses of those tests are available, in approximately three weeks, the Illinois EPA and U.S. EPA will be in a better position to assess potential threats posed by the site.
 It is possible that further testing of site soils or waste materials will be necessary to characterize site hazards.

 What was found in the recent groundwater samples from private wells?